CodeStranger-Fred/FrontEndLearning/README.md

 # INFO6150 - UX Engineering

-This repository is how you will receive and submit your assignments and projects.
+This repository is how you will receive and submit your assignments and projects

 Key parts: